EagleBaby/python_screeps_arena/tutorials/tutorial3-First attack.md

 | hp             | int            | ✓         | Equivalent to `hits`. |
 | hpMax          | int            | ✓         | Equivalent to `hitsMax`. |

-These objects can be attacked by other **atkable** objects, regardless of whether they are allies or enemies (at least up to game version 0.3).
+These objects can be attacked by other **attack-capable** objects, regardless of whether they are allies or enemies (at least up to game version 0.3).

 Typical examples of such objects include: `Creep`, `StructureSpawn`, `StructureWall`, etc.